OSC/ood-documentation/develop/_sources/installation/install-software.rst.txt

 ----------------------

 Now that Open OnDemand is installed and Apache is running, it should be serving a public page telling you to come back here and setup authentication.

-If this is the case - then you should :ref:`secure your apache <add-ssl>` then :ref:`add authentication <authentication>`.
+If this is the case - then you need to :ref:`add authentication <authentication>`.
+The installation will not move forward with without adding authentication.

+After adding authentication, but before actually testing that it works, you should :ref:`secure your apache <add-ssl>`.
+This way you never send credentials over plain http.

 You may also want to :ref:`enable SELinux <modify-system-security>`.

 If you're seeing the default apache page (Ubuntu users will) you will have to :ref:`debug virtualhosts <show-virtualhosts>`